sergio-aci/-houseplantshop_webscraping_project/README.md

 breakdown.
 Some products may not be related to features.
 If no feature is requested to be filtered (i.e., --feature not used)  and --no-break-down is selected, all products (whether they have a feature or not) will be displayed.

+**--enrich /--not-enrich** flag

+This option will enrich the existing database with new entries collected from a public API.
+All 4 tables in the database will be updated with new information.
+The address for the API can be found in the web_scraper_config.py file.

 **Examples of CLI commands**